Tubthumping: Critical reception

 Larry Flick from Billboard wrote, "Some records just demand attention: 'Tubthumping' is one of the rare few.
 You can spend three times the track's running time plucking out the seemingly disparate sounds and assorted genre references—starting with the forceful alterna-rock guitar scratches, the hip-hop-derived beats, and the swing-style horns.
 Holding it all together are the kind of rousing, gang-like chants that you hear at football games.
 Sounds odd, eh?
 Well, you won't soon forget this jam after first listen.
 And you'll likely be hearing it on pop and modern rock stations for months to come.
 If this gem is indicative of the tone of the act's forthcoming album, it should be quite a head trip."
 A reviewer from Daily Record described it as an "irritating catchy drinking anthem from the anarchist band".
-It was also called a "raucous anthem".
+It was also named a "raucous anthem".
 Pan-European magazine Music & Media said, "After a decade and a half spent as indie heroes this collective is likely to break into the mainstream in a big way".
 Music Week gave the song four out of five, noting that it "combines their unique sound with a very infectious chant that could have come from the terraces.
 Radio One's Simon Mayo has been heavily championing the song which should prove to be their biggest hit to date."
 Ian Hyland of the Sunday Mirror rated it eight out of ten, writing, "Sing a terrace chant, mention lager and the rugby boys will be making boozed-up human pyramids on the dance floor in seconds.
 And you'll have a monster hit – good work, chum."
-Troy J. Augusto from Variety declared it as a "drinking-and-dancing anthem" and "the quirk hit of the season".
+Troy J. Augusto from Variety named it a "drinking-and-dancing anthem" and "the quirk hit of the season".

 In The Village Voice's Pazz & Jop poll for 1997, "Tubthumping" was voted the second-best single of the year.
 Australian radio station Triple J ranked it No. 3 in its Triple J Hottest 100 for the same year.
-Author Bruce Pollock included it in his 2005 book "The 7,500 Most Important Songs of 1944-2000".
+Author Bruce Pollock included it in his 2005 book "The 7,500 Most Important Songs of 1944–2000".
 "Tubthumping" also placed at No. 12 in Rolling Stone's 2007 list of the "20 Most Annoying Songs" and at No. 8 in the magazine's 2011 list of the "Top 10 One-Hit Wonders of All Time".
+In 2017, Billboard ranked it No. 38 in their list of "The 100 Greatest Pop Songs of 1997".